The curriculum for the online UW Master of Science in Sustainable Management is designed and taught by the same UW faculty who teach on campus.

 This course covers the generation, processing, management, and disposal of municipal, industrial, and agricultural waste with an emphasis on the technical, economic, and environmental aspects of various recovery processes.
 Additional topics will include producer responsibility, design for environment, and life cycle analysis.

-You will complete a preparation course and a project for a total of four credits.
+You will complete a capstone preparation course (1 credit) and a capstone project (3 credits) for a total of four credits.

 SMGT 790: Capstone Preparation Course

 In this course, you will build the foundation for your capstone project through research, data analysis, and scholarly inquiry that result in a project proposal.
 This course is a prerequisite for SMGT 792.

 SMGT 792: Capstone Project

 Prerequisite: SMGT 790

 The capstone project provides students with the opportunity to apply what they’ve learned and gain hands-on experience in the real world.
 Each student will help a real organization solve an existing sustainability problem by implementing practical knowledge to achieve a triple-bottom-line solution.
 Projects may focus on issues such as supply chain structures, energy efficiencies, or environmental and climate concerns.
 The instructor will serve as a guide throughout the experience.

 Our enrollment advisers are available Monday–Thursday, 8 a.m. to 7:30 p.m., Friday 8 a.m. to 4:30 p.m.
 CT, or by appointment.